Hylands House: Past owners of Hylands House

-Arthur Pryor 1858–1904

 Arthur Pryor was a partner in the Truman, Hanbury and Buxton Brewery and purchased a much reduced Hylands Estate in 1858.
 He did little to the house other than some redecoration, although some of the exuberant decoration in the Banqueting Room is credited to him.
 Pryor's eldest son inherited the estate but chose to rent out rather than live there himself.